12 Comments

 2. Great artcile for awareness.
 As much as I hate to ask this for fear of hurting what American farmers are left, do you have a list of the best (cleanest)countries that we import these fruits and veggies from that use the smallest amounts of pesticides?

-1. blank Eddie Becker says:
+1. Eddie Becker says:

 You MUST be US American!
 That kind of arrogance…